tremo123/Ogar-unlimited/README.md

  - Minion [id] [minionnames] [number]
    * creates minions. to turn off, for a player do minion [id]. to destroy all minions do minion destroy
  - Update
-   * gets current version of ogar unlimited and replaces the old with the new
+   * gets current version of ogar unlimited and replaces the old with the new.
+Do update botnames to only update botnames or update skin to only update skins
  - Reset
    * Destroys everything and starts from scratch.
  - Range [start] [end] [command] [commandattr]